 CONSTRUCTION ENTRANCES will be used in conjunction with the stabilization of construction roads to reduce the amount of sediment tracking off the project.
 This project has avoided placing construction entrances on poorly drained soils where possible.
-Where poorly drained soils could not be eliminated, the detail includes subsurface drainage.

 Any construction site access point must employ the control measures on the approved SESC site plans and in accordance with the RI SESC Handbook.
 Construction entrances shall be used in conjunction with the stabilization of construction roads to reduce the amount of mud picked up by construction vehicles.
 All construction access roads shall be constructed prior to any roadway accepting construction traffic.

 The site owner and operator must: